 Looking for that personal touch?
 Our foresters offer free technical assistance and neighborhood-based workshops to help you spot wildfire risks on your property and what do about them.
-We provide individual consultations as well as neighborhood-based workshops and our popular Firewise coffee hours.
-We'll bring the coffee.
+We provide individual consultations as well as neighborhood-based workshops.
 To learn more, contact Linda Vane with the King County Forestry Program.

 Learn more tips for creating beautiful and fire-safe landscapes from our brochure, Fire Safety Tips for Rural Homeowners (Acrobat pdf).

 Watch host Ciscoe Morris fight wildfire with flowers in this 20-minute video.
 Tips on colorful plant choices for fire-resistant landscapes.

 King County's areas of highest wildfire risk

 Washington Department of Natural Resources performed wildfire risk assessments for six areas in King County that were judged to be at high risk for wildfire.
 These areas include neighborhoods in the greater North Bend, Black Diamond/Green River Gorge, Cumberland, Kanaskat/Selleck, Lake Retreat/Rock Creek, and Snoqualmie Pass areas.

 Firewise Communities/ USA